 I don’t do this so much.

-I select themes based on what is appropriate for the age, what I know will interest my students based on their age and developmental skills, and finally, what I am interested in.
-I believe this last point is as important as the second.
-The teacher must have a strong interest in the content as well as the students.
-I have found that the more enthusiastic I am about a theme the better I teach it.
+I believe this last point is as important as the first.
+The teacher must also have a strong interest in the content.
+I’ve found that the more enthusiastic I am about a theme, the better I teach it.
 I use my own enthusiasm to get my students super excited about the topics and activities.

-It is worth mentioning that not every theme is appropriate for every group of preschoolers, so you have to use your best judgment.
+It’s worth mentioning that not every theme is appropriate for every group of preschoolers, so you have to use your best judgment.

 4.)
 Create A List of Suggested Activities for Preschool Lessons

-The final step is to develop a list of suggested activities based on the themes you have selected.
-I make a table listing the month and theme with a list of activities regarding that theme.
-Knowing that I typically have eight teaching days in a given month, I make a list of ten to twelve activities.
-They are simply suggestions I am making to myself, and can be changed or ignored.
+Make a table displaying the month and theme with a list of activities related to that theme.
+Knowing that I typically have eight teaching days in a given month (because I teach preschool twice a week), I make a list of ten to twelve activities.
+These are simply suggestions I’m making for myself; they can be changed or ignored when necessary.

 Once the month is upon me, I pick and choose what activities I’ll teach based on how my students are responding to the theme.
-I rely heavily on Pinterest for inspiration, sometimes exactly copying pins and sometimes those pins spark something completely new, which I then share on my blog.

 I try to keep the activities simple, yet still valuable to learning.
 You can see all my ideas here!